Hedgehogs in culture: Cuisine

-In some supermarkets in the UK, a type of speciality loaf named Hedgehog Bread can be found for sale.
-The loaf has a hard top crust shaped before baking into a series of small spikes, resembling a hedgehog.

 A "hedgehog cake" recipe appears in English cookbooks as early as the 18th century.

 "Hedgehogs" may also be created by moulding ground meat in a teardrop shape, embedding pastry slivers or slivered almonds in the surface to resemble quills, and adding eyes and ears of peppercorns, olives, or whole almonds.
 The technique dates back to at least 1390 and was referenced in an episode of Two Fat Ladies.